Wildcard SSL Certificate Vs. SAN Certificate – An In-Depth Comparison Guide

 • login.domain.com etc

 Moreover, updating the SSL certificate when adding, modifying, or replacing the sub-domains is no longer necessary.
-So, using wildcard SSL certificates will be highly beneficial and reasonable for you if you use plenty of sub-domains.
+So, using wildcard SSL certificates will be highly beneficial and reasonable if you use plenty of sub-domains.

 Wildcard SSL Use Cases